-The subseasonal to seasonal (S2S) prediction project (Vitart et al., 2017) provides a collection of extended-range (up to 60 days lead time) ensemble forecasts from different weather services.
+The subseasonal-to-seasonal (S2S) prediction project (Vitart et al., 2017) provides a collection of extended-range (up to 60 d lead time) ensemble forecasts from different weather services.
 Forecasts differ in terms of model specifications (e.g., spatial resolution, parameterizations, maximum lead time).
-All forecast systems create hindcasts in addition to the realtime forecasts in order to calibrate the forecasts and to allow the construction of the model's climatology.
+All forecast systems create hindcasts in addition to the real-time forecasts in order to calibrate the forecasts and to allow the construction of the model's climatology.
 For our application, the most relevant demand is an accurate representation of the stratosphere and in particular of stratosphere-troposphere coupling.
-Furthermore, a forecast model with a large number of hindcasts is beneficial, because it allows for more robust analyses by including multiple past years.
+Furthermore, a forecast model with a large number of hindcasts is beneficial because it allows for more robust analyses by including multiple past years.
 Lastly, a large maximum lead time is needed as we want to identify extreme events in the forecasts and are then also interested in the time periods before and after the event.

-We choose to use ECMWF and UKMO forecasts for this study, as these models best meet the above listed requirements.
-Importantly, both models have been demonstrated in previous studies to have a realistic representation of stratosphere-troposphere coupling (Domeisen and Butler, 2020a; Domeisen et al., 2020a).
+We choose to use European Centre for Medium-Range Weather Forecasts (ECMWF) and UK Met Office (UKMO) forecasts for this study as these models best meet the abovelisted requirements.
+Importantly, both models have been demonstrated in previous studies to have a realistic representation of stratosphere-troposphere coupling (Domeisen and Butler, 2020; Domeisen et al., 2020a).

 For the decision on which initialization dates to use for the analyses, a trade-off has to be made between having as large a sample as possible and the fact that the forecast models are updated about every 1-3 years.
 Since late 2016, the ECMWF model (CY43R1) has been running at a higher horizontal resolution.
 Therefore, to avoid mixing forecasts before and after 2016, forecasts from winter 2017/18 up to and including 2020/21 are analyzed.
 Note that a minor model version change occurred in 2019, where initial conditions for the hindcasts are then obtained from ERA5 instead of ERA-Interim.
-However, we do not expect this to be a major limitation for our analyses, as we are mostly interested in the overall statistical behavior of stratosphere-troposphere coupling, as opposed to single forecast performance.
+However, we do not expect this to be a major limitation for our analyses as we are mostly interested in the overall statistical behavior of stratosphere-troposphere coupling, as opposed to single forecast performance.